Danilosrr/projeto19-drivenpass/README.md

 - GET /user/credential/:id
     - Route where user can see credentials
-    - query param: if given an id returns only specified object
+    - Route param: if given an id returns only specified object
     - headers: {  "Authorization": "token"  }
     - body: {}

 - DELETE /user/credential/:id
     - Route where user can delete credentials
-    - query param: id of the specified object for deletion
+    - Route param: id of the specified object for deletion
     - headers: {  "Authorization": "token"  }
     - body: {}
 ```